KarchinLab/HotMAPS/README.md

-# HotMAPS
+# HotMAPs

-**HotMAPS is an updated version of the original HotMAPS and starts at version 1.2.
-The old HotMAPS is renamed HotMAPs-2016.*
+**HotMAPs is an updated version of the original HotMAPs and starts at version 1.2.
+The old HotMAPs is renamed HotMAPs-2016.*

 ## About

-**Hotspot Missense mutation Areas in Protein Structures (HotMAPS)** is an advanced tool designed to detect somatic mutation hotspot regions in 3D protein structures.
+**Hotspot Missense mutation Areas in Protein Structures (HotMAPs)** is an advanced tool designed to detect somatic mutation hotspot regions in 3D protein structures.
 Understanding the impact of missense mutations in cancer can be challenging; however, mutations that occur at hotspots typically play a significant role in driving cancer development.
-HotMAPS identifies these hotspot regions at the residue level, accommodating various sizes, e.g., 1, 5, or more residues.
+HotMAPs identifies these hotspot regions at the residue level, accommodating various sizes, e.g., 1, 5, or more residues.

-HotMAPS updates the original HotMAPS tool by providing a simplified workflow using Snakemake to analyze hotspot regions in a single protein or compare hotspot regions between two datasets on the same protein.
+HotMAPs updates the original HotMAPS tool by providing a simplified workflow using Snakemake to analyze hotspot regions in a single protein or compare hotspot regions between two datasets on the same protein.
 HotMAPS now supports integration with Alphafold PDB predictions and can work offline with arbitrary user-supplied structures.
 Input formats have also been updated to support CLUMP mutation files for a consistent workflow.

 ## Features